MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/template-tags.md

 - *TotalRecordCountLimitExceeded*

-    Gets whether the results of the query exceeds the total record count.
+    Gets whether the results of the query exceed the total record count.

 ### XML attribute

-XML attribute in provided variable (such as 'resultVariable' in above sample) holds the resultant query which can be used to get data from Microsoft Dataverse.
+XML attribute in provided variable (such as 'resultVariable' in above sample) holds the resultant query that can be used to get data from Microsoft Dataverse.
 This attribute is useful for debugging purpose when you want to understand how table permission is getting applied on this *fetchxml* tag.

 ### Other supported elements and attributes